 - (1) Undetained areas are those upstream of flow control facilities or other storage features. - (2) The majority of the tributary area is considered detained if the runoff from more than 50% of the tributary area is detained by a flow control or other storage facility. - (3) The 15-minute time step references a computational time step best used with a rainfall time series that is dissagregated to a comparable time step.
 King County maintains a 15-minute rainfall data base that was created by disaggregating the historical hourly record.
-MGSFlood has developed a long-term, 5-minute dissagregated rainfall time series. - (4) Default LID credits available in Appenidx III-C of Volume 3 of the DOE Manual. - (5) Requires use of proprietary modeling software that includes approved LID modeling approaches or applicaion of HSPF incorporating modeling techniquesappropriate for characterizing LID produce comparable results provided they are using the same HSPF parameters and are using similar rainfall records.
-The City of Bellevue accepts Ecology approved models.
+MGSFlood has developed a long-term, 5-minute dissagregated rainfall time series. - (4) Default LID credits available in Appenidx III-C of Volume 3 of the DOE Manual. - (5) Requires use of proprietary modeling software that includes approved LID modeling approaches or application of HSPF incorporating modeling techniquesappropriate for characterizing LID

 The Western Washington Hydrologic Model (WWHM) has been developed to aid in the design of stormwater mitigation as required by Ecology.
 There are other HSPF derivatives that Ecology has approved, including the King County Runoff Time Series model (KCRTS) and the MGSFlood model.
-All incorporate HSPF algorithms or HSPF generated time series and should
+All incorporate HSPF algorithms or HSPF generated time series and should produce comparable results provided they are using the same HSPF parameters and are using similar rainfall records.
+The City of Bellevue accepts Ecology approved models.